 - Deliver continuous outputs from Danske Gender Diversity Network – an internal working group to deliver a better understanding of quality, enhance women’s professional growth and affirm Danske’s commitment to diversity via external activities and partnerships.

 - Ensure a percentage of Danske Bank UK’s Executive Committees’ performance scorecards are linked to the achievement of the above targets.

 In line with the charter’s commitments, Vicky Davies, Deputy CEO Danske Bank UK and Caroline van der Feltz HR Director, Danske Bank UK are accountable for Gender Diversity.

 When we signed up to the Charter in May 2018, we had 43% female representation at senior management level*.
-As of August 2019, we have 48% female representation in senior management and as of August 2020 this is 50%.
+In August 2019 we had 48% female representation in senior management and as of August 2020 this is 50%.
 We have met our target and will look to maintain this.